GuiltyMoons/Chess-/README.md

 # Chess++

 Chess++ is a 4-player chess game with a unique twist: fog of war.
 The fog obscures the board, but your pieces will clear the fog in the spaces directly around them, revealing the positions of other pieces.
-The objective is to gain as many points as possible by capturing opponent pieces, checking enemy kings, and checkmating opponents.
+The objective is to be the last player standing by checkmating other players and avoid being checkmated yourself.
 Checkmated opponents can no longer play the game.

 ## Features

 - **Fog of War**: Players can only see a limited area around their pieces.
 - **4 Players**: Battle against 3 opponents at the same time.
-- **Scoring System**: Points for checks, checkmates, and capturing pieces.

-## Scoring System

-- **5 points** per check
-- **20 points** per checkmate
-- **1 point** per pawn
-- **3 points** per knight
-- **5 points** per rook and bishop
-- **9 points** per queen

 ## Getting Started